Super PAC backing Jay Inslee raises $2.2 million, including $1 million from a single donor

 Inslee has been the only Democratic presidential candidate to embrace the help of a super PAC, a type of political committee that can accept unlimited contributions from individuals, corporations and unions, but must disclose those donors.
 This year, the pro-Inslee super PAC was required to disclose by a July 31 deadline.

-A Super PAC also was started in support of New Jersey Senator Cory Booker, even though he said he didn’t want its help.
+A Super PAC also was started in support of New Jersey Sen. Cory Booker, even though he said he didn’t want its help.

 By law, the super PACs operate independently of candidates, but they often are run by close allies of politicians they support.
 Act Now is headed by Corey Platt, who was political director for the Democratic Governors Association, which Inslee chaired last year.